-It’s time to engage in real self-care, beyond a bubble bath.
+It’s time to engage in real self-care routine, beyond a bubble bath.
 Learn how to set personal boundaries, respect yourself and encourage self-love.

 I had a realization recently that distilled a lot of self-help into one simple phrase: